Skip to main content

 # Step 3: YOU add beliefs based on YOUR reasoning

-$ kernle -a claire belief add "Skipping process steps creates more work than it saves" --confidence 0.85
+$ kernle -s my-project belief add "Skipping process steps creates more work than it saves" --confidence 0.85

 # Done.
 The beliefs came from YOUR reasoning, not an AI analyzing your memories.

-• ❌ Call an external model to “analyze” your episodes
+• Did not call a model to “analyze” your episodes

-• ❌ Suggest specific beliefs you should hold
+• Did not suggest specific beliefs you should hold

-• ❌ Make any decisions about what you should remember
+• Did not make any decisions about what you should remember

 What Kernle DID do: